No. 1 Reason Having Vivid Dreams Benefits Your Brain

 Surprisingly, modern scientists didn’t realize the significance of REM sleep until 1951.
 REM is the phase of nightly sleep when we do our most vivid dreaming and replay the events of the day through our nightly dreams.

-Recently, a team of researchers have proven, for the first time, why REM (theta brain wave) sleep is believed to be a keystone of memory consolidation in all mammals, including humans.
-The researchers at Douglas Mental Health University Institute (McGill University) and the University of Bern used state-of-the art optogenetics to confirm a causal link between rapid eye movement (REM) sleep and memory formation.
+Recently, a team of researchers has proven, for the first time, why REM (theta brain wave) sleep is believed to be a keystone of memory consolidation in all mammals, including humans.
+The researchers at Douglas Mental Health University Institute (McGill University) and the University of Bern used state-of-the-art optogenetics to confirm a causal link between rapid eye movement (REM) sleep and memory formation.

-Cycles of REM sleep occur cyclically every ninety minutes and last for about twenty to twenty-five minutes.
+Cycles of REM sleep occur cyclically every 90 minutes and last for about 20 to 25 minutes.
 REM is the heaviest period of dreaming and learning during the sleep cycle.
 Within the rapid eye movement cycle, your eyes move in bursts occupying about one-third of REM sleep.
 Four of the five stages of sleep are non-REM.
 Adults spend about 25 percent of their nightly sleep cycles in REM sleep.

 REM Sleep, Theta Rhythms, and Dreaming Consolidate Memories